MachineLemonade/docs/v0.10/cloud-migration.md

 1. Confirmation that you're running Airflow v1.10.5 on *all* deployments you want to migrate
 2. The "release name" of all Airflow deployments you want to migrate (e.g. `geodetic-planet-1234`)

-From here, we will:

-- Take a look at your deployment's database and give you an idea of how long the backup will take
+From here, we'll take a look at your deployment's database and give you an estimate of how long the backup will take and schedule time with you to coordinate the migration.

-   - Depending on the age of your deployment and the frequency at which your tasks run, this can take anywhere from 5 minutes to a handful of hours
+> **Note:** Depending on the age of your deployment and the frequency at which your tasks run, this can take anywhere from 5 minutes to a handful of hours.

-- Schedule time with you to coordinate the migration

 ## Frequently Asked Questions (FAQs)